The Truman Show: Similarity to Utopia

+Gnostic

+The Truman Show has themes that can be perceived as being gnostic; with its symbolism and Truman exiting the world clearly showing in the woodcut Flammarion engraving, exiting the world.
+Slowly, Truman realises the truth and he, like the figure in the Flammarion Engraving, explores the artificial seam between the sky and the sea, wondering what might lie beyond the torn canvas.

 Release

 Originally set for August 8, 1997, the film's theatrical release was pushed back initially to November 14, 1997, and then to the summer of 1998.
 NBC purchased broadcast rights in December 1997, roughly eight months before the film's release.
-In March 2000, Turner Broadcasting System purchased the rights and now often airs the film on TBS.
+In March 2000, Turner Broadcasting System purchased the rights, and now airs the film on TBS.

+Home media

+Paramount Home Entertainment released the film on VHS on January 12, 1999, followed by DVD on January 26 that same year, and a "Special Edition" re-release on August 23, 2005.
+It was later released on Blu-ray on December 30, 2008.
+An Ultra HD Blu-ray was released on July 4, 2023, in celebration of the film's 25th anniversary.

+Reception

+Box office

+The Truman Show grossed $125.6 million domestically (United States and Canada) and $138.5 million in other territories, for a worldwide total of $264.1 million, against a budget of $60 million.
+It spent its first two weeks as No. 1 at the domestic box office, and its first seven weeks in the Top 10.

 Critical response

-On review aggregator Rotten Tomatoes, The Truman Show holds a 95% approval rating based on 151 reviews, with an average rating of 8.5/10.
-The website's critics consensus reads, "A funny, tender, and thought-provoking film, The Truman Show is all the more noteworthy for its remarkably prescient vision of runaway celebrity culture and a nation with an insatiable thirst for the private details of ordinary lives."
-Metacritic, which uses a weighted average, assigned the film a score of 90 out of 100 based on 30 critics, indicating "universal acclaim".
-Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.
+The Truman Show received widespread critical acclaim.

 Giving the film a perfect four star score, Roger Ebert compared it to Forrest Gump, claiming that the film had the right balance of comedy and drama.
 He was also impressed with Jim Carrey's dramatic performance.
 Kenneth Turan of the Los Angeles Times wrote, "The Truman Show is emotionally involving without losing the ability to raise sharp satiric questions as well as get numerous laughs.
 The rare film that is disturbing despite working beautifully within standard industry norms."
-He would name it the best movie of 1998.
+He named it the best movie of 1998.
 In June 2010, Entertainment Weekly named Truman one of the 100 Greatest Characters of the Last 20 Years.

 James Berardinelli liked the film's approach of "not being the casual summer blockbuster with special effects", and he likened Carrey's "[charismatic], understated and effective" performance to those of Tom Hanks and James Stewart.
 Jonathan Rosenbaum of the Chicago Reader wrote, "Undeniably provocative and reasonably entertaining, The Truman Show is one of those high-concept movies whose concept is both clever and dumb."
 Tom Meek of Film Threat said the film was not funny enough but still found "something rewarding in its quirky demeanor".

 Accolades

-The film is recognized by American Film Institute in these lists: